fajarananda69/golang-restAPI-Mysql/README.md

 # golang-restAPI-Mysql
-Build simpel restAPI with golang programming language to access mysql
+Build simpel restAPI with golang programming language to access mysql. in this project we use driver `gin` to build controller resAPI

 ## install driver
 ```